Mizuno Wave Inspire 11 Review Facts

 without sustaining significant damage.
 The heel-embedded wave that inspires the name of this shoe evokes a bouncy, responsive feel that works beautifully in conjunction with flex grooves in the forefoot.
 Another interesting midsole feature of these Mizuno shoes

 is a wedge-shaped layer of EVA SR Touch foam near the heel.
-This EVA foam is designed to further reduce the impact of hard landings , resulting in a smoother ride when combined with the outsole’s crash pad.
+This EVA foam is designed to further reduce the impact of hard landings, resulting in a smoother ride when combined with the outsole’s crash pad.

 The majority of Mizuno’s observable updates have been implemented to the upper portion of the Wave Inspire 11.
 However, "update" may not be the best word to describe it, as a more traditional design has been adopted for this version.
 More stitching and fewer welded portions of the overlay serves as a callback to retro models, aside from the standard open mesh fabric material which covers the majority.
 Thanks to this material, the upper is breathable and comfortable and works excellently alongside the heel collar and ankle padding.
 This upper is so comfortable that it can even be worn without socks if desired thanks to a removable Ortholite sock liner.
-Finally, anti-microbial material used in the construction help to keep runners’ feet safe from bacterial infections or foot odor.
+Finally, the anti-microbial material used in the construction help to keep runners’ feet safe from bacterial infections or foot odor.

 These Mizuno running shoes are very lightweight at just under 10 ounces for the larger sizes.
 This impressively low weight was possible through Mizuno’s clever implementation of a redesigned midsole and upper materials, which provide the necessary protection for high-intensity interval training while still maintaining a light and flexible stride.
-Some carry-overs from the previous version, such as the overlay, add a small measure of weight to the shoe that some might consider to be redundant.
+Some carry-overs from the previous version, such as the overlay, add a small measure of weight to the shoe that some might consider being redundant.
 However, the end result remains the same; a lightweight, supportive, and comfortable shoe ideal for hardcore trainers and casual walkers

 Several improvements have been made to this version of Mizuno’s popular footwear line for the sake of breathability.
 Removing the welded overlays that previously covered most of the shoe helps to increase airflow throughout the inside of the shoe.
 The upper material is also comprised of a greater amount of open mesh, keeping moisture from excessively accumulating.
 Both beginner and seasoned runners can appreciate this change; after all, no one likes the feeling or smell of hot, sweaty feet.
 The removable Ortholite sockliner is the cherry on top, contributing to moisture management by wicking away sweat from the bottom of the foot.
 Thanks to all of these features, runners can expect a cool and dry run even in the hottest days of summer.

 This shoe is comfortable for the most part.
 Complaints regarding a loose feeling that had been levied at previous models have been addressed and eliminated.
 The upper portion of the Wave Inspire 11 is now softer and provides a more secure fit.
-It’s true that many runners have stated that these shoes may require some breaking in before they feel truly comfortable, but this is a common practice with a great deal of shoes.
+It’s true that many runners have stated that these shoes may require some breaking in before they feel truly comfortable, but this is a common practice with a lot of shoes.
 Additional comfort is derived from moisture-wicking capabilities of the Wave Inspire 11’s upper, reducing the risk of blisters

 and chafed feet.
 The included Ortholite sockliner provides even more comfort, but it can also be removed if you need or prefer a different kind of orthotic insole